learn-co-curriculum/react-hooks-redux-thunk-lab/README.md

 different than a regular React + Redux app.
 Thunk lets us augment our action creators and handle our asynchronous requests without requiring any major changes to other parts of the applcation.

+## Bonus

+While we have a working application, there is one more thing we did not fully
+implement: handling loading.
+If you've followed the instructions, you should have access to `this.props.loading` in your `App` component.
+If we log this value, we should see that it starts off `false`, then becomes `true` briefly before switching back to `false` again.

+While content is being fetched, it would be nice to show the user something - often, spinning icons are used, but even just a simple 'Loading...' is enough to show to the user that content is on the way.

+How might we use the value of `this.props.loading` to implement a loading message until the cat images arrive?

 [Static JSON]: https://learn-co-curriculum.github.io/cat-api/cats.json